Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: Conclusion

 The analysis of the $6$-approximation ratio for the WIS on rectangle intersection graphs leaves an even bigger gap.
-The best lower bound we are aware of is $13/3$, since the graph illustrated in Figure~\ref{f:rect-graph} (with $13$ vertices and maximum independent set with size $3$) is in the graph class used in Lemma~\ref{l:rect}.
-In fact, it is possible that such class is $5$-colorable (the same graph in Figure~\ref{f:rect-graph} shows it is not $4$-colorable, though).
+The best lower bound we are aware of is $13/3$, since the graph illustrated in Fig.~\ref{f:rect-graph} (with $13$ vertices and maximum independent set with size $3$) is in the graph class used in Lemma~\ref{l:rect}.
+In fact, it is possible that such class is $5$-colorable (the same graph in Fig.~\ref{f:rect-graph} shows it is not $4$-colorable, though).
 We remark that the need for $c$ colors does not mean that the ratio between the total weight of the vertices and the maximum weight of an independent set can be as high as $c$.

 Several open problems remain.
-Is it possible to obtain an approximation ratio better than $4$ in (close to) linear time for the WIS on UDGs, or at least for the unweighted version?
+Is it possible to obtain an approximation ratio better than $4$ in $O(n \log n)$ time for the WIS on UDGs, or at least for the unweighted version?
 Can the linear-time approximation scheme for VC be generalized for the weighted version?
 Are the point coordinates really necessary, or is it possible to devise similar graph-based algorithms?
 Also, can our method be used to obtain better linear-time approximations to related problems on unit disk graphs such as finding the minimum-weight dominating set or the minimum connected dominating set?
-Finally, is it possible to use the shifting coresets method to obtain a constant approximation for the WIS on disk graphs (of arbitrary radii) in linear time?
+Is it possible to use the shifting coresets method to obtain a constant approximation for the WIS on disk graphs (of arbitrary radii) in linear time?
+Finally, is it possible to use similar ideas to derive improved linear-time approximations for problems on other classes of graphs such as planar graphs, bounded treewidth graphs, etc.?